Recent Articles

 • a line as general lighting

-• a wall accent (wall washer or spots for artwork/shelving)
+• wall accent (wall washer or spots for artwork/shelving)

 • optionally, a dedicated reading zone